ImageMagick/Usage-Markdown/filter/index.md

 #### Interpolation and IM's Interpolate Setting

 The [Interpolate](../misc/#interpolate) setting of IM which is used to produce an unscaled 'point' lookup of images in operators like the [FX DIY Operator](../transform/#fx) ("`-fx`") and [Color Lookup Replacement Operator](../color_mods/#clut) ("`-clut`"), and some older [Circular Distortion](../warping/#circular) functions are based on these simple interpolation resize filters.
-However they are currently implemented using separate code and also have different setting names.
+However, they are currently implemented using separate code and also have different setting names.

 These [Interpolation Settings](../misc/#interpolate) include: '`NearestNeighbor`', implementing the '`Point`' (or unscaled '`Box`') filter, and '`BiLinear`' to get an unscaled '`Triangle`' filter.